maxmarsc/dave/USER_GUIDE.md

 It should resolve automatically typedefs and alias.
 If not please raise an issue.

 ### `dave help`
-The usage is :
 ```
-dave help
+usage: dave help [-h] [{show,delete,concat,freeze,inspect}]

+positional arguments:
+  {show,delete,concat,freeze,inspect}

+options:
+  -h, --help            show this help message and exit
 ```

-Display a short help message which redirects to this page
+Show help for any subcommand.
+If no subcommand is provided it displays a short help message which redirects to this page

 ## Data update settings
 This settings affect how an update of entity's data affect the rendering.